linksmart/border-gateway/docs/config.md

 ```
 HTTP_PROXY_BIND_ADDRESS=0.0.0.0
 ```
-The default bind address for HTTP Proxy is `0.0.0.0` where if the `enable_ei` is true then the default bind address is `127.0.0.1`
+The default bind address for HTTP Proxy is `0.0.0.0`.
+If external interface is enabled you may want to change it to `127.0.0.1`
 ```
 HTTP_PROXY_BIND_PORT=443
 ```
-The default bind port for HTTP Proxy is `443` where if the `enable_ei` is true then the default bind port is `5050`
+The usual bind port for HTTP Proxy is `80`.
+If external interface is enabled set it to `5050` or any other available port.
 ```
 HTTP_PROXY_EXTERNAL_PORT=443
 ```